mongodb/mongo-python-driver/doc/migrate-to-pymongo3.rst

 MasterSlaveConnection is removed
 ................................

-Master slave deployments are deprecated in MongoDB.
+Master slave deployments are no longer supported by MongoDB.
 Starting with MongoDB 3.0 a replica set can have up to 50 members and that limit is likely to be removed in later releases.
 We recommend migrating to replica sets instead.

 Requests are removed
 ....................